What Is the Targeted Ketogenic Diet (TKD)?

 The answer depends on your personal fitness goals.
 The regular keto diet works well for people who aren’t active.
 But if you’re looking to boost your performance, CKD or TKD is a good choice—but their results differ.

 The cyclical diet is ideal for powerlifting and advanced high-intensity workouts because it helps build muscle.
-Online publication Better Humans interviewed Luis Villaseñor of Ketogains.com and he alludes to using CKD—first starting weekly, then bi-weekly, then monthly—as part of his bodybuilding regimen.
+Online publication Better Humans interviewed a keto-enthusiast bodybuilder and that person alluded to using CKD—first starting weekly, then bi-weekly, then monthly—as part of their bodybuilding regimen.
 When you start a keto diet, your body continues using carbs for fuel.
 It wants either blood glucose (sugar) or muscle glycogen (stored sugars) for energy.
 CKD helps your body use carbohydrates at the right time, for energy during workouts and for muscle function, without having to tap into protein.
 Vegetables provide the perfect balance: they contain healthy fats and low quantities of carbohydrates, and normally you can eat plenty without worrying about breaking ketosis (depending on the food).
-The general rule for protein is to consume 1g of protein/1 pound of body weight a day for muscle synthesis.
+The general rule for protein is to consume 1 gram per 1 pound of body weight every day for muscle synthesis.
 Make sure it aligns with your daily ketogenic limit (found using an online macro calculator).
 If you’re lifting and feeling weak, try lowering your reps until your body is keto-adapted.

 The targeted keto diet is ideal for giving you the energy to complete your daily workouts.
 It mixes traditional and cyclical keto without needing high amounts of carbohydrates or much fat avoidance.
 If CKD carb-loading isn’t possible, or you don’t need to perform intense endurance exercises, TKD is the better choice.